Sherlock Holmes: My Favorite Fictional Character

 4. The Hound of the Baskervilles.
 An entertaining story that would transport you to the world of mystery and suspense.
 The story is very interesting.
-The memorable scene here is when Holmes spent his nights in the moors and Watson, observing from afar, thought he was the man Holmes sent him for to investigate.
+The memorable scene here is when Holmes spent his nights in the moors and Watson, observing from afar, thought that he was the man which Holmes sent him to investigate.

 3. The Sign of the Four.
 A complex story that involves mystery, murder and a man with a wooden leg.
 Another great story and amazing deduction by Holmes.
-This is memorable because this is where Watson met his love interest, the client of Holmes, Mary Morstan, who eventually became his wife.
+This is memorable because this is where Dr Watson met his love interest, the client of Mr Holmes, Mary Morstan, who eventually became his wife.